Projects for concert venues, benefits, and classrooms

-Recitals of German Lieder by Haydn, Mozart, and Schubert; accompanied by Dongsok Shin on a fortepiano that is a copy of Mozart’s own Anton Walter fortepiano now in Salzburg, made by Philip Belt.
-Programs have been performed on the GEMS Midtown Concerts series, and one was recently featured on the Classical Network, WWFM.org, on May 1, 2018.
+Classical German Lieder, accompanied by Dongsok Shin on a fortepiano that is a copy of Mozart’s own Anton Walter fortepiano now in Salzburg, made by Philip Belt.
+Programs including songs by Haydn, Mozart, and Schubert have been performed on the GEMS Midtown Concerts series, and broadcast on the Classical Network, WWFM.org.

-Amy Bartram, soprano, and Ekko Jennings, lute, have performed more than fifteen programs of lute songs together on series in NYC, including the Midday Music, Midtown Concerts, Music in Chelsea, and NY Early Music series, and as part of the Baroque Festival of New Jersey and the first NY Early Music Celebration in 2004.
-They have explored a wide range of music including 17th c.
+Lute Song Duo: From 2001 to 2014, Amy Bartram, soprano, and Ekko Jennings, lute, performed more than 15 programs of lute songs on series in NYC, including the Midday Music, Midtown Concerts, Music in Chelsea, and NY Early Music series, and for the Baroque Festival of New Jersey.
+Programs included 17th c.
 English lute songs and ballads, French airs de cour, and Italian monody; 16th c.
-Italian song from the Bottegari lutebook; and Tudor repertoire from the court of Henry VIII.
+Italian song from the Bottegari lutebook; and music from the court of Henry VIII.

-Machicoti is dedicated to creating exhilarating interpretations of medieval music.
-The group debuted in 2003 and has performed medieval music from France on concert series around NYC, including Midtown Concerts, Salon Concerts at Stern, the NY Early Music Series, the 2007 and 2004 NY Early Music Celebrations, and concerts in conjunction with the NY Public Library’s “Splendor of the Word” exhibition.
-The original machicoti were the skilled vocal soloists at Notre Dame Cathedral in Paris in the twelfth century, who created virtuosic improvisations on the liturgy and beyond—a tradition later preserved in manuscripts.
-To get closer to this original tradition, Machicoti works from facsimiles of medieval manuscripts in its programs of music from Paris c.
-1200, rather than from modern editions.
-Machicoti has been on hiatus since 2009.
-Personnel of original trio: Amy Bartram; Soprano Grace Check (Founding member); Soprano Beth Cullinane (Founding member).
-Machicoti has performed more than 14 unique programs of medieval music (primarily vocal) from the tenth through fifteenth centuries, including collaborations with the men’s trio, Trio Triumvirum, and the ensemble Infiorare.
-The repertoire has included Gregorian chant and Notre Dame polyphony and monophony (including organum, conductus, motets) sung from medieval notation; music from Aquitaine, the Codex Calixtinus, and Codex las Huelgas; Ars nova; Ars subtilior; and concerts focusing on the work of a single composer (Adam de la Halle, Machaut, Dufay).
-A detailed list is available.
+From 2003 to 2009, Machicoti performed more than 14 unique programs of medieval music from France on series in NYC, including Midtown Concerts, Salon Concerts at Stern, the NY Early Music Celebration, and concerts in conjunction with the NY Public Library’s “Splendor of the Word” exhibition.
+The original machicoti were the skilled vocal soloists at Notre Dame Cathedral in Paris in the twelfth century, who created virtuosic improvisations on the liturgy—a tradition later preserved in manuscripts.
+Personnel: Amy Bartram; Soprano Grace Check (Founding member); Soprano Beth Cullinane (Founding member).
+Repertoire ranged from Gregorian chant and Notre Dame polyphony and monophony (including organum, conductus, motets) sung from medieval notation; music from Aquitaine, the Codex Calixtinus, and Codex las Huelgas; Ars nova; Ars subtilior; and works of a single composer (Adam de la Halle, Machaut, Dufay).